psychopy/psychopy/docs/source/general/prefs.rst

 outputFont:
     A list of font names to be used in the output panel.
 The first found on the system will be used.

-fontSize (in pts):
-    an integer between 6 and 24 that specifies the size of fonts

 codeFontSize (in pts, default=12):
     An integer between 6 and 24 that specifies the font size for code display.